ConfederacyOfGaia/Gaia/druid.md

 ### Primal Equivalence

 At 10th level, your attunement with your totem animal continues to express itself, but now it is more pronounced and has in-game effects: You gain +1 on the primary ability scores associated with your totem animal.
 Unlike other ability score improvements, you may not replace this with a Feat.
-Unlike normal ability score increases, an ability score *can* increase beyond 20 with this feature.
+Also unlike normal ability score increases, an ability score *can* increase beyond 20 with this feature.

 ### Beast Spells